willemlarsen/7stagesofnaming/README.md

-# 7stagesofnaming
+# 7 Stages of Naming
 An accelerated learning game based on Arlo Belshee's "refactoring is naming" model.
 This is a "fluency first" game, focused on producing ability-to-do-under-pressure, not necessarily high-level understanding or puzzling ability.
 You are doing the game right if you are doing simple, easy, obvious things, over and over and over.
 See Llewellyn Falco's "Sparrow Decks" for another example of this (http://llewellynfalco.blogspot.com/p/sparrow-decks.html).

 # The Rules

 Sit a group of people down (or a single person) in a coding dojo format (timed rotation with one person at the keyboard), with an IDE open to a chunk of code under test.
 The person at the keyboard has 3 minutes to transition as many blocks of code from a single chosen stage to next.
 They can of course ask for help from the rest of the dojo, but this is essentially their turn to build fluency with their own eyes, brain, and hands.
 Run tests frequently to make sure you haven't broken anything.
-When the timer goes off, revert the code and start over for the next person.
+When the timer goes off, keep the code changes and build on them for the next person.

 Your first time playing the 7 Stages of Naming Game, one stage (such as Missing to Nonsense) will likely fill up the entire hour or so of your coding dojo.
 Get really good at one stage before moving on to playing with the next - aim for fluency!